BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "float-right-desktop -background -shadow"
 %}

 Like lightning wallets, on-chain bitcoin wallets supporting full-featured silent payments require file backups (in the cloud or offline) since the wallet has important [user metadata](/guide/daily-spending-wallet/backup-and-recovery/landing-page/#user-metadata) such as contacts and labels, besides the private key (recovery phrase).
-These backup files may also contain:
+These backup files may contain:
-- recovery phrase (for BIP 39 wallets)
+- recovery phrase
 - scan and/or spend keys
 - labels & even contacts
 - transaction id's